Summer 2026 — Policies

 Some assignments allow you to work in a group, if this is the case you do not need to cite/reference your group members in your resources.

-Any misrepresentation of the work of others or the results produced by Generative AI tools as your own work is plagiarism — and will be considered cheating and will be handled according to the University procedures on academic misconduct.
+Any misrepresentation of the work of others or the results produced by generative AI tools as your own work is plagiarism — and will be considered cheating and will be handled according to the University procedures on academic misconduct.

 Under no circumstances should you be copying solutions or code written by others found on the Internet or provided by others in other ways.
 There is no learning taking place in such actions.